NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Salirus.md

     desc: "DC 21, attack +13; __4th __  _[[Spells/Solid Fog|Solid Fog]]_; __3rd __  _[[Spells/Animal Vision|Animal Vision (At Will)]]_, _[[Spells/Stinking Cloud|Stinking Cloud]]_; __2nd __  _[[Spells/Entangling Flora|Entangle]]_, _[[Spells/Sudden Blight|Sudden Blight]]_\n__Cantrips__  __(3rd)__ _[[Compendium.pf2e.spells-srd.Item.kl2q6JvBZwed4B6v|Dancing Lights]]_"

   - name: "Illuminate"
-    desc: "`pf2:1` (light) **Requirements** The salirus hasn't used Obfuscate this turn\n**Effect** The salirus fills a square within 60 feet with its swarm of fireflies.
-Any Invisible creatures in the square or that have a portion of themselves in the square become Concealed rather than undetected, as the fireflies settle on them.
+    desc: "`pf2:1` (light) **Requirements** The salirus hasn't used Obfuscate this turn\n* * *\n\n**Effect** The salirus fills a square within 60 feet with its swarm of fireflies.
+Any [[undefined]] creatures in the square or that have a portion of themselves in the square become [[undefined]] rather than undetected, as the fireflies settle on them.
 The fireflies remain in the square until the salirus moves them again by using either Illuminate or Obfuscate.
 Any creatures that move out of the square regain their invisibility.
 Whether there are any creatures in the square the salirus selects or not, the fireflies shine bright light in a 10-foot radius."

   - name: "Obfuscate"
-    desc: "`pf2:1` (light) **Requirements** The salirus hasn't used Illuminate this turn\n**Effect** The salirus surrounds itself with its swarm of fireflies, hiding from view.
-It is Concealed until the beginning of its next turn.
-It can't use this concealment to Hide or Sneak, as normal for concealment that makes its position obvious."
+    desc: "`pf2:1` (light) **Requirements** The salirus hasn't used Illuminate this turn\n* * *\n\n**Effect** The salirus surrounds itself with its swarm of fireflies, hiding from view.
+It is [[undefined]] until the beginning of its next turn.
+It can't use this concealment to [[Actions/Hide|Hide]] or [[undefined]], as normal for concealment that makes its position obvious."

   - name: "Target"
     desc: "`pf2:1` (light) The salirus sends a single firefly to land on a creature to improve its aim.
 The salirus gains a +2 circumstance bonus to its attack roll on the next bow Strike against the creature made before the end of its turn.
 If the Strike hits it deals an additional 1d8 precision damage."